franchsli/whatsapp_clone_django/README.md

 - Add groups chats.
 - Redesign the login and register views.
 - Reconsider the exceptions.py file.
-- Check what happens when a contact with a unexistent phone_number (user not in database) is created.
 - Add chat wallpapers.
 - Rework show_dropdown animation.
 - Make the silence contact logic (booleand field)